-These relations are interpreted as follows: if we are in state S and event E occurs, we are to perform actions A and make a transition to state S'.
-Notice that S' can be equal to S and that A can be empty.
+These relations are interpreted as follows: if we are in state S and event E occurs, we are to perform actions A, and make a transition to state S'.
+Notice that S' can be equal to S, and that A can be empty.

-In gen_statem we define a state change as a state transition in which the new state S' is different from the current state S, where "different" means Erlang's strict inequality: =/= also know as "does not match".
-During a state changes, gen_statem does more things than during other state transitions.
+In gen_statem we define a state change as a state transition in which the new state S' is different from the current state S, where "different" means Erlang's strict inequality: =/= also known as "does not match". gen_statem does more things during state changes than during other state transitions.